-This summary explains the major findings of the Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR) 2016 Annual Report for Hip, Knee and Shoulder Arthroplasty (replacement).
+This summary is an explanation of the major findings of the Australian Orthopaedic Association National Joint Replacement Registry 2017 Annual Report for Hip, Knee and Shoulder Arthroplasty (replacement).
 This is the major clinical report produced by the Registry each year.

-The Lay Summary provides a clear and concise explanation of the published findings to all who may be interested.
+The Lay Summary is provided to ensure that a clear, concise and easily understood explanation of the published findings is available to all those who may be interested.

 The Australian Orthopaedic Association (AOA) believes this is especially important because of the high level of community interest in the Registry and the need to ensure that reports are accessible to all.
+The importance of the Lay Summary is reflected by the fact that over the last year it was the most downloaded of any of the supplementary reports provided by the Registry.

-The full version of the 2016 Annual Report on Hip, Knee and Shoulder Arthroplasty is available in the Publications section of the Registry website.
-For the first time, the AOANJRR has included Shoulder Arthroplasty in the Annual Report, which this year is based on the analysis of 1,123,643 primary and revision procedures (498,660 hip, 592,577 knee and 32,406 shoulder).
-This is the total number of hip, knee and shoulder replacement operations recorded by the Registry with a procedure date up to and including 31 December 2015.
-It is 107,740 additional hip, knee and shoulder procedures compared to the 2015 Annual Report.
+The full version of the 2017 Annual Report on Hip, Knee and Shoulder Arthroplasty is available in the Publications section of the Registry website.
+The results published in this year's Annual Report is based on an analysis of 1,237,576 primary and revision joint replacement procedures (545,831 hip, 653,480 knee and 38,265 shoulder)\.
+This is the total number of hip, knee and shoulder replacement operations recorded by the Registry with a procedure date up to and including 31 December 2016.
+It includes 113,933 additional hip, knee and shoulder procedures compared to the 2016 Annual Report.

-In addition to the Annual Report and this Lay Summary, there are a further 11 supplementary reports published by the Registry on the website https://aoanjrr.sahmri.com/annual-reports-2016
+In addition to Annual Report and this Lay Summary, there are a further 11 supplementary reports published by the Registry on the website https://aoanjrr.sahmri.com/annual-reports-2017

-A brief history of the Registry origins
+A brief history of the Registry

-The AOA launched the National Joint Replacement Registry in 1999.
+The AOA commenced the National Joint Replacement Registry in 1999.
 It was initially for hip and knee replacement only.
 This was a complex system to set up and therefore it took almost three years to fully implement the Registry across Australia.
-The Registry now receives information from over 300 hospitals.
+The Registry receives information from all hospitals that undertake joint replacement surgery in Australia and this is currently well over 300 hospitals.
 Since mid-2002, the Registry has received information on almost all hip and knee replacements undertaken in Australia.

 In November 2007, the Registry commenced collecting data on additional types of joint replacement.
-Data collection on shoulder arthroplasty was established later than hip and knee arthroplasty.
+The Registry commenced data collection on shoulder arthroplasty later than hip and knee arthroplasty.
 The first year of full national data collection for shoulder procedures was 2008.
 Additional types of joint replacement include elbow, wrist, ankle and spinal disc replacement.
 Information on these procedures is presented in the supplementary reports previously mentioned and does not appear in this report.